Could You Unwittingly Be Buying Dog Leather?

 Leather production has traditionally been big business in China, and in the past two years, evidence has surfaced that dog leather manufactured there has stealthily been used and sold worldwide (including in the U.S.), according to PETA Asia.

-The animal-rights organization hasn't pinpointed specific brands that have sold products made from dog leather, making it tricky to fully ensure you're not accidentally purchasing the unsavory material.
+The animal-rights organisation hasn't pinpointed specific brands that have sold products made from dog leather, making it tricky to fully ensure you're not accidentally purchasing the unsavoury material.
 (For a sense of the issue's scale, in one factory visited in the investigation, there were 30,000 semi-finished dog leather pieces, according to a PETA rep.)

 In December, a few members of U.S. Congress spoke out against the subversive sale of the contentious material: Tennessee representative Steve Cohen, Nevada representative Dina Titus, and Florida representative Alcee L. Hastings sent a letter to U.S. Customs and Border Protection (CBP) commissioner Gil Kerlikowske, about the issue.
 The trio of senators urged the CBP to help "prevent such goods from being sold to unwitting American merchants and customers" and to consider checking random samplings of imported leather.